Text Fragmenter processor

 A Text Fragmenter block is suitable to be followed by a Language Detection block because the latter is able to accept fragments as input to make specific predictions about them as well.

-For a correct functioning of the two processors in pairs:
+For a correct functioning of the two processors in pair: